top of page

 The purpose for language arts standards is to ensure that all students develop the language skills they need to lead productive and fulfilling lives.

-Our mission is to increase literacy for our students by using The Spalding Method to develop skilled readers, critical listeners, and accomplished writers and spellers.
-Spalding is a total language arts program that integrates essential research-based components, and educational philosophy, and a methodology consisting of time-tested principles of learning and instruction.
+At Strong Foundations Academy, our mission is to enhance literacy by using The Spalding Method, helping students become skilled readers, critical listeners, and accomplished writers and spellers.
+Spalding is a comprehensive language arts program that integrates essential research-based components, a strong educational philosophy, and a methodology built on time-tested principles of learning and instruction.

 Child Hand With Wooden Toy Plate Numbers On Wood Table.jpg

-Strong Foundations Academy offers an accelerated and rigorous mathematics curriculum for our students.
-Our custom designed curriculum provides unique hands-on activities and rich mathematical conversations that actively engage students in the learning process.
-Children will learn numbers, addition, subtraction, place value, measurement, graphing, geometry, time, and money.
+Strong Foundations Academy offers an accelerated and rigorous mathematics curriculum designed to challenge and engage our students.
+Our custom curriculum incorporates hands-on activities and rich mathematical discussions, ensuring that students are actively involved in the learning process.
+Children will explore key concepts such as numbers, addition, subtraction, place value, measurement, graphing, geometry, time, and money, all while building a strong foundation for future mathematical success.

 We also focus on developing the following Mathematical Practices: